 Faced with the social isolation, inequality, food insecurity, inadequate housing, pollution and overloaded infrastructure that rapid urbanisation presents, regenerative urban communities seek to increase resilience, justice and wellbeing through community-led action and collaborative solutions.
 This includes ecovillages, co-housing communities, transition neighbourhoods, and other community-led initiatives.
 All of them embrace the “spirit of community” with trust, collaborative relationships, and interdependence.

 Join an open conversation with urban community members as they share insights about the motivations and inner workings of the projects they’re involved with.
 Get to know what makes an ecovillage and explore various types of urban community types, including case studies from various countries, such as: As One Community, an urban network community in Suzuka, Japan; Transition Towns Granja Viana in São Paulo, Brazil.

-This interactive and participatory workshop is for you if you:
+This workshop is for you if you:

 - Want to create an ecovillage in an urban area